Make money on your own schedule is the slogan that has drawn many of us to become an Uber driver.

 Uber Company History

-Uber Technology, Inc., operates as Uber, was founded by Travis Kalanick and Garrett Camp on March 2009 in San Francisco, CA.
+Uber Technology, Inc., which operates as Uber, was founded by Travis Kalanick and Garrett Camp in March 2009 in San Francisco, CA.

 The company operated as Ubercab until 2011, then changed to Uber.